benjaminion/upgrading-ethereum-book/src/book.md

 Also in [November 2018](https://github.com/ethereum/consensus-specs/pull/139) we agreed to switch the byte ordering for integer types from big-endian to little-endian at the request of the Nimbus team.
 This means that the 32-bit number representing 66 decimal would is now serialised as `0x42000000` rather than `0x00000042`.
 The main motivation for the change was to map better to byte-ordering in microprocessors.

-The last major change to SSZ was the implementation of offsets in [April 2019](https://github.com/ethereum/consensus-specs/pull/787).
-[SOS](https://gist.github.com/karalabe/3a25832b1413ee98daad9f0c47be3632)

-HERE
+The last major change to SSZ was the adoption of offsets in [April 2019](https://github.com/ethereum/consensus-specs/pull/787).
+This came from a scheme, [Simple Offset Serialisation](https://gist.github.com/karalabe/3a25832b1413ee98daad9f0c47be3632), previously proposed by Péter Szilágyi.
+The idea is to split the objects we are serialising according to whether they are fixed length or variable length.
+The serialisation then has two sections.
+The first section contains both actual serialisations of any fixed length objects, and pointers to the serialisations of any variable length objects.
+The second section contains the serialisations of the variable length objects.
+The motivation for this is to allow fast access to arbitrary parts of the serialised data without having to deserialise the whole structure.

 #### Overview